peterscherbak/peterscherbak.github.io/_pages/about.md

   Peter Scherbak
 </div>

-PhD Candidate in Astrophysics at Caltech
+Hello!
+I am a PhD Candidate in Astrophysics at Caltech.

-Studying binary stars, radiation hydrodynamics, and stellar evolution.
+I study binary stars including compact binaries, hydrodynamics of mass transfer, and stellar evolution.
+See links above for more about my work.